hisco/helmify-kustomize/README.md

 # helmify-kustomize

 `helmify-kustomize` is a cli tool designed to make a Kustomize folder compatible with Helm.
 This tool allows you to upload (pack) a Kustomize folder into an Helm chart format without manually converting it.
-This to enjoy both the philosophy of kustomize and the shipping functionality of helm.
+This to enjoy both the philosophy of kustomize and the shipping/deployment functionality of helm.

 ## Features